ihmeuw/vivarium_csu_ltbi/README.rst

 Usage
 -----

-You'll find four directories inside the main ``src/vivarium_csu_ltbi`` package directory:
+You'll find five directories inside the main ``src/vivarium_csu_ltbi`` package directory:

+- ``artifacts``

+  This directory contains all input data used to run the simulations.
+  You can open these files and examine the input data using the vivarium artifact tools.
+A tutorial can be found at https://vivarium.readthedocs.io/en/latest/tutorials/artifact.html#reading-data

 - ``components``